Communio-Templorum/bylaws/Articles-of-Incorporation.md

 determine, which are organized and operated exclusively for such purposes, or to such governments for such purposes.

-## 11. Amendments to the Articles of Incorporation
+## 12. Amendments to the Articles of Incorporation

-Amendments to these Articles of Incorporation shall only take effect upon agreement of three-fourths of the Board of Directors and a majority of the Patres Familiarum the Corporation.
+Amendments to these Articles of Incorporation shall only take effect upon agreement of three-fourths of the Board of Directors, two-thirds of the Collegium Flaminum, and a majority of the Ministerial Priesthood.